The Next Generation of Indigenous Leaders

 We developed this resource to support communities wishing to launch their own on-the-land Indigenous youth programs.
 Download the Toolkit

-Our program evaluation found that 70% more youth now visit culturally important places within their territories thanks to SEAS.
+Our program evaluation found that 70% more youth now visit culturally important places within their territories thanks to the SEAS youth program.
 Download the Summary

-Opportunities for youth from Kindergarten to high school vary from community to community, but they can include:
+Opportunities for students in Kindergarten through high school vary from community to community, but they can include:

 - nature-based classroom and outdoor activities